 While there are multiple solutions for replacing teeth, there is only one option that effectively addresses all sections of the tooth.
 Dental implants not only make tooth replacement truly long-lasting, but they feel so natural that you’ll find it difficult to notice them day after day.
 With the advanced Bio-Nobel Implant System, widely regarded as the best implant system out there, you can have confidence knowing your tooth replacement will last for many years and naturally become a welcome addition to your smile.
 Learn more about tooth replacement with dental implants in Van Nuys, CA on this page.

 Dental implants are prosthetic tooth replacements that restore both the crown portion that becomes part of your natural smile and the root that was previously lost.
 This root portion extends into the bone tissue and is essential for protecting many long-term functions of your tooth.
 Dental implants work to restore these functions, including bone stimulation and blood flow.
-To replace your tooth, our office makes use of the Bio-Nobel Implant System, highly regarded as one of the best tooth replacement options you can receive.
+To replace your tooth, our dental office makes use of the Bio-Nobel Implant System, highly regarded as one of the best tooth replacement options you can receive.